Primacy of European Union law: Development

 In Costa v.
-ENEL.
-Mr Costa was an Italian citizen opposed to the nationalisation of energy companies.
+ENEL, Flaminio Costa was an Italian citizen opposed to the nationalisation of energy companies.
 Because he had shares in a private corporation subsumed by the nationalised company, ENEL, he refused to pay his electricity bill in protest.
-In the subsequent suit brought to Italian courts by ENEL, he argued that nationalisation infringed EC law on the state distorting the market.
+In the subsequent suit brought to Italian courts by ENEL, he argued that nationalisation infringed EU law on the state distorting the market.
 The Italian government believed that not to be an issue that even could be complained about by a private individual since it was a decision to make by a national law.
 The ECJ ruled in favour of the government because the relevant treaty rule on an undistorted market was one on which the Commission alone could challenge the Italian government.
-As an individual, Mr Costa had no standing to challenge the decision, because that treaty provision had no direct effect.
-But on the logically prior issue of Mr Costa's ability to raise a point of EC law against a national government in legal proceeding before the courts in that member state the ECJ disagreed with the Italian government.
-It ruled that EC law would not be effective if Mr Costa could not challenge national law on the basis of its alleged incompatibility with EC law.

-It follows from all these observations that the law stemming from the treaty, an independent source of law, could not, because of its special and original nature, be overridden by domestic legal provisions, however framed, without being deprived of its character as community law and without the legal basis of the community itself being called into question.
+As an individual, Costa had no standing to challenge the decision, because that treaty provision had no direct effect.
+But on the prior issue of Costa's ability to raise a point of EU law against a national government in legal proceedings before the courts in that member state the ECJ disagreed with the Italian government.
+It ruled that EU law would not be effective if Costa could not challenge national law on the basis of its alleged incompatibility with EU law.It follows from all these observations that the law stemming from the treaty, an independent source of law, could not, because of its special and original nature, be overridden by domestic legal provisions, however framed, without being deprived of its character as community law and without the legal basis of the community itself being called into question.

 In other cases, state legislatures write the precedence of EU law into their constitutions.
 For example, the Constitution of Ireland contains this clause: "No provision of this Constitution invalidates laws enacted, acts done or measures adopted by the State which are necessitated by the obligations of membership of the European Union or of the Communities".